Founder & CEO

 Melissa graduated from the University of Utah in 2018 with a Bachelor of Science in Psychology and really enjoys helping others.
 She has a strong love of people that began as a young adult when she volunteered at an orphanage in Ecuador.
 Her drive to help those around her were further solidified as she served as a missionary to the people of Bulgaria.
 Melissa is married with three children and loves to spend her free time with them.
 Since being married she has lived in Mississippi and North Carolina while her husband was in the military and has since returned home to Utah.
 While finishing her degree at the University of Utah, Melissa had the opportunity to intern at CAPSA, a local domestic violence, sexual assault, sex trafficking, and rape recovery center.
 Her passion to help those around her has led her to work with people in a professional environment and she hopes to continue her education into a master’s program soon.
 Aside from work and family, Melissa loves being active and regularly participates at a local crossfit gym.
 She loves the outdoors, playing tennis, eating new foods, and spending time with those she is closest to.

-Space Is Limited - January Session Is Full
+Space Is Limited - Register Early

 We limit our class sizes to ensure the best experience for each guest.
 If you have questions or are interested in attending the retreat this year, we recommend you get in touch with us early to apply and reserve your spot.
 Ask us about joining the wait list for full sessions.